stella-lu/wiki-word-frequency/README.md

 To run the program, download the repository and run `python3 main.py`.

-This currently does not support wikitables, only paragraph text.
+This currently does not support wikitables, only paragraph text, and is only supported for English wikipedia articles.

 App: